ilrathCXV/RPG-XP-Redux-Orleon-ilrathCXV/README.md

 For a full list of available perks, please visit the following link to a Pastebin with all the details, such as level requirements and ranks: https://pastebin.com/vKWxD7hy

 The only mod needed for this pack to work for GAMMA is Experience Framework linked above.

-For non-GAMMA users, this pack will not work as it may lead to various crashes due to needing certain mods that GAMMA either uses or has created for the modpack itself.
+For non-GAMMA users, this pack will not work properly as it may lead to various crashes due to needing certain mods that GAMMA uses.
+Use at your own risk - you will not receive support if you are not using GAMMA alongside this.